 “FaZe Clan has always supported artists and we have always believed in the crossover between music, lifestyle, and gaming.
 The FaZe roster has grown over the years and really laid the foundation for the next chapter in content.
 We are super excited about this next move.”

-This move further shows the dominance of gaming organisations as they continue to venture into new industries with the likes of FaZe and 100 Thieves already having significant partnerships with luxury and high-end brands such as Represent, Gucci and Lexus.
+This move further shows the dominance of gaming organizations as they continue to venture into new industries with the likes of FaZe and 100 Thieves already having significant partnerships with luxury and high-end brands such as Represent, Gucci and Lexus.
 This transition over to music is only just the start as the gaming-focused orgs continue to illustrate the dominance and influence of the gaming market within popular culture.

 Bretman Rock Collaborates With Crocs